 Nicky was born with tuberous sclerosis complex or TSC.

 As an adult, Nicky is bigger, stronger, and much more aggressive than when he was a child.
 His physical care & medical needs are greater, and he requires more intensive levels of intervention.
 Typical group home settings are not adequate to insure he is treated with the care and attention needed to provide dignity and a quality of life. and further illuminates the vast need for the creation, development and long term vision and planning going into every aspect of a program such as NGOH.
 Parents like Adriana, want to rest assured that their "Nicky’s" live happy, fulfilling, and healthy lives, in a place of peace, that is run with compassion and care.

-Born in Slovakia and a mother of three, Adriana has been a COO and a President for fast paced NYC brokerage firms.
-Turning her attention to her 20 year old son with TSC & IDD, she left Wall Street in 2018 to leverage her experience and contacts to launch a new generation of services for IDD adults… Nicky’s Gardens of Hope.
+Founder and CEO, born in Czechoslovakia and a mother of three, Adriana has been a COO and a President for fast paced NYC brokerage firms.
+Turning her attention to Nicky, her now 21 year-old son with IDD, she left Wall Street in 2018 to leveraged her experience and contacts to launch a new generation of services for IDD adults… Nicky’s Gardens of Hope.

-President & Chief Operating Officer, Chris has worked at the world’s largest Investment Banks, Legal, and Insurance companies.
-He has managed service delivery, created new departments, re-engineering and improving how corporations work.
-At NGOH Chris works with other team members to develop disruptive innovations in service delivery, to provide residents and their families with higher standards of living.
+Chief Operating Officer, working at the world’s largest Investment Banks, Legal, and Insurance companies, Chris has managed service delivery, created new departments, re-engineered and improved how corporations work.
+At NGOH Chris works with other team members to develop disruptive innovations, providing residents and their families with higher standards of living.